zer0cache/matic-docs/docs/zkEVM/protocol/introduction.md

 The Sequencer executes and broadcasts batches of transactions to L2 network nodes in order to achieve fast finality and reduce costs associated with high network usage.
 That's before even submitting them to L1.

-The Trusted Sequencer must run a zkEVM node in **Sequencer mode** and be in control of an **Consensus Contract-enforced** Ethereum account.
+The Trusted Sequencer must run a zkEVM node in **Sequencer mode** and be in control of a **Consensus Contract-enforced** Ethereum account.

 ### Trusted Aggregator